The Ultimate Guide to RV Camping in Minnesota

 Planning Your Itinerary

 At this point, you will want to start thinking about what you will do while RV camping in Minnesota.
-There are tons of great options, and whether you are staying in Minneapolis, St. Paul, or somewhere outside of the city, we’re certain we will be able to help you find some amazing ways to fill your time.
+There are tons of great options, and whether you are staying in Minneapolis, St. Paul, or somewhere outside the city, we’re certain we will be able to help you find some amazing ways to fill your time.

 Features and Attractions in Minnesota

 We think scenic byways are a great way to get to know a place.
-Therefore, we highly recommend starting your Minnesota adventures with a drive along one of the state’s beautiful scenic byways.
+We highly recommend starting your Minnesota adventures with a drive along one of the state’s beautiful scenic byways.
 We especially love the Avenue of Prince Scenic Byway as well as the Glacial Ridge Trail Scenic Byway.

 Festivals, Fairs, and Events in Minnesota